Roopaish/Flutter-RoadMap/README.md

 // dart:covert provides some methods for json (instance of JsonCodec) import 'dart:convert';

-// this url will create a database collection for products (applicable just for firebase) const url = Uri.https('https://dummy.firebaseio.com','/products.json');
+// this url will create a database collection for products
+// 'https://dummy.firebasedatabase.app/products.json' this creates products collection (firebase specific) final url = Uri.https('dummy.firebasedatabase.app', '/products.json', {'q': '{https}'});

 http.post(
   url, // where to append new data
   // headers: , // To provide metadata attach to http request

   // body receives a json and stores it in the database
   // json.encode converts a map (which in here, is made up of product object properties) to json
   body: json.encode({
     'title': product.title,
     'description': product.description,